Czech zoo cuts off horns to protect rhinos

 Dehorning operations have taken place in parks and reserves in Africa -- and another zoo in Europe, Pairi Daiza in Belgium, has also decided to take the drastic step following the Paris attack.

-All three of Pairi Daizo's adult rhinos have undergone the procedure, spokeswoman Aleksandra Vidanovski told CNN.
+All three of Pairi Daiza's adult rhinos have undergone the procedure, spokeswoman Aleksandra Vidanovski told CNN.
+"We have no intention of doing this regularly, but we will reevaluate the situation in due course."

 Working with police